-Wharton faculty, led by David Wessels, an expert in corporate valuation named by Bloomberg Businessweek as one of the nation’s top business school instructors, apply their field-based research and the latest strategic insights to help you broaden your perspective on how to make your organization more competitive.
+Wharton faculty apply their field-based research and the latest strategic insights to help you broaden your perspective on how to make your organization more competitive.

-The program offers a strategic toolbox to help you be a better advisor and decision-maker to your company.
-Wharton creates a live lab where you and your peers, also seasoned CFOs, learn from real-life case examples and apply frameworks to different situations that go beyond the P&L statement — enabling you to drive strategic investments for the future.
-You’ll leave the program better equipped to handle internal and external pressures, including the growing role of activist shareholders.
+The program offers a strategic toolbox to help you be a better advisor and decision maker to your company.
+Wharton creates a live lab where you and your peers, also seasoned CFOs, learn from real-life case examples and apply frameworks to different situations that go beyond the Profit and Loss statement — enabling you to drive strategic investments for the future.
+You will leave the program better equipped to handle internal and external pressures, including the growing role of activist shareholders.

 In sum, this program enables you to focus more externally on the fast-paced changes that are redefining your business and be viewed as key member of the executive leadership team.

 - Link Between Corporate Strategy and Value Creation

 - Strategic Persuasion

 Through highly interactive lectures, exercises, and case studies, both in the classroom and in smaller work groups, this deep dive into strategy will examine how CFOs have created competitive advantage in a global context.

 Overall, you will learn how to: